dieselfox1/fincommerce/docs/extensions/extension-onboarding/handling-merchant-onboarding.md

 ### Registering the task with JavaScript

 In addition to registering the task in php, you'll also need to register and enqueue the transpiled JavaScript file containing your task component and its configuration.
-A common way to do this is to create a dedicated registration function that hooks into the `admin_enqueue_scripts` action in WordPress.
+A common way to do this is to create a dedicated registration function that hooks into the `admin_enqueue_scripts` action in finpress.
 Below is an annotated example of how this registration might look:

 ```php
 /**